medimarket.com logo

 Elastic (compression) stockings:

-Advantage: supports muscle pumping during movement.
+Advantage: they assist the muscle pump during movement.

 Self-lymphatic drainage massage.